Food and Safety Officer/ Trainee Food Safety Officer - Part time

 - Exceptional pension scheme 18% Employer contribution

-Please note we do not accept CVs.
-Please complete an application form and email it to email@example.com.
+Please note, we do not accept CVs.
+To apply, please complete an application form and send this to email@example.com.

 Food and Safety Officer/ Trainee Food Safety Officer - Part time job description and person specification